AWS

 Setting Up Your Environment #

 To keep things simple, you’re going to build a local development environment using Docker Compose.
-Using Docker to run PostgreSQL, DBT, and other services, while running CloudQuery locally as a self-constrained binary executable.
+Using Docker to run PostgreSQL, dbt, and other services, while running CloudQuery locally as a self-constrained binary executable.
 It allows you to take advantage of Docker’s ease of use for container management while leveraging the full capabilities of CloudQuery directly on your local machine.

 The complete set of all the code used in this tutorial can be found at the bottom of this post.